zachbutton/crystalize.js/README.md

 # Crystalizer.js

 The Crystalizer.js library introduces a structured methodology for data management and transformations based on the concepts of "Crystals" and "Shards".
 In this library, a "Crystal" is an immutable representation of accumulated data or state, formed over time.
 Conversely, "Shards" are the individual units or operations that contribute to this accumulation.
 This design provides an analogy to a crystallization process where individual elements come together to form a solid structure.
-Example use cases include managing application states, data sequencing, dataset manipulation, time-series data analysis, event sourcing, state tracking in simulations, and modularized data transformations.
+Example use cases include managing application states, time-series data analysis, event sourcing, state tracking in simulations, and modularized data transformations.

+It's like a reducer on steroids, but if reducers had undo/redo and time-travel.

 ## Table of contents